Publications

 Past customer spending in a category is generally a positive signal of future customer spending.
 We show that there exist “Canary Categories” for which the reverse is true.
 The more customers purchase in these categories, the less likely these customers are to return to that retailer.
 The finding is robust and replicates at different retailers.

 We show that the effect results at least in part from heterogeneity in preferences: different customers prefer different brands.
 Because retailers cannot stock every brand, some customers cannot always find their favorite brand.
-While these customers may purchase on the current trip, some may not return to the retailer on future purchase occasions.
-We support this explanation with evidence from both observational field data and laboratory experiments.
+While these customers may purchase on the current trip, they are less likely to return to that store in the future.

 We show that the effect results at least in part from heterogeneity in preferences: different customers prefer different brands.
 Because retailers cannot stock every brand, some customers cannot always find their favorite brand.
-While these customers may purchase on the current trip, some may not return to the retailer on future purchase occasions.
-We support this explanation with evidence from both observational field data and laboratory experiments.
+While these customers may purchase on the current trip, they are less likely to return to that store in the future.

 Keywords